Sometimes, at low tide, you might see the tree stumps and trunk remains of a petrified forest on Cleveleys beach. Above photo: thanks to Andy Ball

 Your Sightings of the Petrified Forest on Cleveleys Beach

-Because the beach levels rise and fall so frequently, the petrified forest isn’t always visible when you go out to low tide on Cleveleys beach.
+Beach levels rise and fall frequently, so the petrified forest isn’t always visible when you go out on Cleveleys beach at low tide.

-You’ll stand a better chance of seeing it after rough wintery weather, which more often erodes the sand to leave the stumps and trunks visible.
+You’ll stand a better chance of seeing it after rough wintery weather.
+Rough seas often erode the sand, to leave the stumps and trunks visible.

 In January 2018, Andy Blundell sent in these amazing photos showing the stumps and trunk remains of the petrified forest on Cleveleys beach –